 For non-acquired Clinic Partnerships, the earnings and liabilities attributable to the non-controlling interests, typically owned by the managing therapist, directly or indirectly, are recorded within the balance sheets and income statements as non-controlling interests.
-For acquired Clinic Partnerships with mandatorily redeemable non-controlling interests, the earnings and liabilities attributable to the non-controlling interest are recorded within the statements of net income line items: Interest expense - mandatorily redeemable non-controlling interests - earnings allocable and in the balance sheet line item: Mandatorily redeemable non-controlling interests.
-For acquired Clinic Partnerships with redeemable non-controlling interests, the earnings attributable to the redeemable non-controlling interest are recorded within the statements of net income line item - net income attributable to non-controlling interest and the equity interests are recorded on the balance sheet as redeemable non-controlling interests.
+For acquired Clinic Partnerships with mandatorily redeemable non-controlling interests, the earnings and liabilities attributable to the non-controlling interests.
+For acquired Clinic Partnerships with mandatorily redeemable non-controlling interests, the earnings allocable and in the balance sheet line item: Mandatorily redeemable non-controlling interests.
+For acquired Clinic Partnerships with redeemable non-controlling interests, the earnings allocable to the redeemable non-controlling interests are recorded within the statements of net income line item - net income attributable to non-controlling interests and the equity interests are recorded on the balance sheet as redeemable non-controlling interests.